 In the innovation literature there has been a call for theories to better understand project-based forms of organizations.
-Daft and Lewin [1] suggest that projectbased forms of organization "emphasize interdependence rather than independence" and that interdependence "may emerge as a distinguishing characteristic of new organizational paradigms."
-They suggest that grounded fieldwork be undertaken to better understand interorganizational collaborations between project-based organizations.
-This paper addresses this call by pursuing case-based research to explain how inter-organizational knowledge flows and innovation scope impact the diffusion of innovations in project-based industries.
-We explore these issues through the case of wall system innovations in the United States residential building industry.
+Daft and Lewin [1] suggest that project-based forms of organization "emphasize interdependence rather than independence" and that interdependence "may emerge as a distinguishing characteristic of new organizational paradigms."
+They suggest that grounded fieldwork be undertaken to better understand inter-organizational collaborations between project-based organizations.
+This research addresses this call by pursuing case-based research to explain how inter-organizational knowledge flows and innovation scope impact the diffusion of innovations in the project-based industries.
+We explore these issues through cases of component prefabrication, supply chain integration, and the evolution to virtual design and construction.
+In this project update we will focus on the case of wall system innovations in the United States residential building industry.

 Residential building is the largest market segment of the construction industry in the United States with 2003 revenues exceeding half of the \$882 billion spent on construction [2].
 Residential building, along with the construction industry in general, is often described as a laggard in adopting new products and processes.
-The construction industry innovation literature contains a 20vear debate on whether or not the industry is innovative.
+The construction industry innovation literature contains a 20-year debate on whether or not the industry is innovative.
 Research to date fails to consider how the structural mechanisms inherent in project-based forms of organization might contribute to resolving this debate.
-However, upon closer examination, research describing innovations with minor changes in the product ("incremental" innovations) typically find the industry to be on par with manufacturing industries, whereas research on product and process innovations that require multiple firms to change their processes ("systemic" innovations) find the industry to be a laggard adopter.
+However, upon closer examination, research describing "localized" product or process innovations (i.e., those that imply change in practice for a single project specialist type) typically find the industry to be on par with manufacturing industries, whereas research on product and process innovations that require multiple firms to change their processes ("systemic" innovations) find the industry to be a laggard adopter.